40 Bad Behaviours That Deter Ugandan Youth From Succeeding In Life

 #8 – Fear to take risks

 Inability to take risks is one of the bad behaviours holding most Ugandan youth to succeed in life.
-They don’t know that by avoiding the possibility of failing, they miss out on the possibilities that may actually make them become successful.
+They don’t know that by avoiding the possibility of failing, they miss out on the options that may make them successful.

 #9 – The girls

 Oh!
 The girls are one of the deadliest bad behaviours among men in Uganda.
 They spend all their hard earned resources on girls.
-You find them feeling proud of having many girls and you wonder how they will develop with that kind of behavior.
+You find them feeling proud of having many girls, and you wonder how they will develop with that kind of behaviour.

 #10 – Irresponsible expenditure

 How do you spend your money?
-Most Ugandan youth I see around Kampala spend their money on acquiring what we would refer to as liabilities, not assets.
-A liability is something you acquire and end up taking your money.
-An asset is something you acquire and use it to make money.
+Most Ugandan youth I see around Kampala spend their cash on acquiring what we would refer to as liabilities, not assets.
+These are things you buy and end up taking your money.
+An asset is something you purchase and use it to make money.